Ola-20/Wheels-in-Motion-Analytics/README.md

 # Wheels in Motion Analytics
-*Project is still under development*
+*Note: This project is still under development*

 ## Overview